RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

     hasPendingActivity : PersonId -> Activity -> Container -> Maybe Bool
 ```

-That way, we could return `Nothing` in cases where there is a mis-match between
+That way, we could return `Nothing` in cases where there is a mismatch between
 our parameters.
 This would be technically correct at some level, but is really
 ugly.
 Perhaps we can do better!